IsaacAKAJupiter/joplin-url-meta/README.md

 - Fix bug where video resources no longer load within the markdown viewer when the plugin is loaded.
 - When refetching metadata for a single URL in the panel on desktop, make the new metadata appear in the same place instead of at the bottom.

+### v1.0.4

+- Fixed issue [#2](https://github.com/IsaacAKAJupiter/joplin-url-meta/issues/2) by displaying URLs in reverse order and only skipping URLs if there is a container already containing that specific URL.

 ## Roadmap

 - Nothing as of now!